twitterhandle/ww-fastq-to-cram-test/README.md

 ## Usage

 For Fred Hutch users that are new to WDL, we recommend using [PROOF](https://sciwiki.fredhutch.org/dasldemos/proof-how-to/) to submit this workflow directly to the on-premise HPC cluster, as it simplifies interaction with Cromwell and provides a user-friendly front-end for job submission and tracking.
-For users outside of Fred Hutch or more advanced users who who would like to run the workflow locally, command line execution is relatively simple:
+For users outside of Fred Hutch or more advanced users who who would like to run the workflow locally, command line execution is relatively straighforward:
 ```
 java -jar cromwell-86.jar run ww-fastq-to-cram.wdl \
     --inputs ww-fastq-to-cram-inputs.json \